 Traditionally, battery technology included polymer or liquid electrolytes could not work under the high temperatures and vibrations common in the aviation industry, resulting in potentially dangerous leakages.
 Batteries capable of operating at higher temperatures, were often too large and cumbersome to be used in small, hard to reach locations, a problem worsened by the fact that they weren’t rechargeable.
 In addition to labor costs and safety issues in changing the batteries, there was also a negative environmental impact from constantly disposing of batteries once their power had been depleted.

 At Ilika we have been making advances in solid state battery technology to address the power needs of emergent technologies.
 These solid state batteries do not have the traditional polymer or liquid electrolytes, instead they use solid components with greater tolerance to high temperatures.
-The Stereax® P180 supports temperatures as high as +150°C and as low as -40°C. The ability to support these temperatures, in conjunction with their lack of liquid and polymer electrolytes, makes them leakage-free, thus improving safety issues.
+The Stereax® M250 supports temperatures as high as +100°C and as low as -40°C and Ilika is currently developing prototypes with higher temperature performance to +150°C. The ability to support these temperatures, in conjunction with their lack of liquid and polymer electrolytes, makes them leakage-free, thus improving safety issues.

 - Are ultra-small size and can be as thin as 1mm